blooblahguy/bdUI/README.md

 # bdUI
-bdUI is an all-in-one UI that aims to be compatible with all versions of WoW.
+An all-in-one UI that aims to be compatible with all official versions of WoW.
 It supports live WoW, as well as Classic, and will support other official releases if they happen.

+bdUI is fully modular.
+You can install the full UI and only use certain portions of it.
+Its high performance, unobtrusive, and progression raiding-oriented.
+Its less feature-rich than other addons, but aims to be streamlined and extentable in the features it does offer.

 ## Complete
 - Configuration Overwhaul